-Materials tend to show weak magnetic properties in the presence of an externally applied magnetic field.
-Some materials are attracted by the external magnetic field, whereas some are repelled by the external magnetic field.
-Due to this magnetic behaviour, elements and compounds can be categorized as two types, namely ‘paramagnetic’ and ‘diamagnetic’ Materials that are attracted by external magnetic fields are called ‘Paramagnetic’ and materials that are repelled by external magnetic fields are called ‘Diamagnetic’.
+Materials tend to show weak magnetic properties in the presence of an external magnetic field.
+Some materials get attracted to the external magnetic field, whereas some repel from it.
+Due to this difference in magnetic behaviour, we can categorize elements and compounds into two types, namely paramagnetic and diamagnetic.
+Materials that get attracted to external magnetic fields are the paramagnetic materials.
+On the other hand, the materials that repel from external magnetic fields are the diamagnetic materials.

 Paramagnetism occurs due to the presence of unpaired electrons in the system.
 Each element has a different number of electrons, and that defines its chemical character.
 According to how these electrons fill into the energy levels around the nucleus of the respective atom, some electrons remain unpaired.
 These unpaired electrons act like little magnets causing magnetic properties under the influence of an externally applied magnetic field.
 Actually, it’s the spin of these electrons that causes magnetism.